najmabad/real-time-document-streaming-project/README.md

 - Some invoices don't have a CustomerID and Quantity can be a negative number.

 # Used Tools
+- FastAPI and uvicorn: the Python API is built using the FastAPI framework and uvicorn as the server to serve requests.
+- Kafka

 ## Set up